GSA/training-pathway-data-practitioner/codealong-version-control/Lab_3.md

 6. Click the **Commit new file** button.

 You should now see your new file listed in your repository.
-Also, at the top of the repository file listing, you'll see a message saying something like "This branch is 1 commit ahead of GSA:master."
+Also, at the top of the repository file listing, you'll see a message saying something like "This branch is 1 commit ahead of jfredrickson5:master."
 This means your fork has some content that the original repository doesn't have (not yet, at least).

 ## Exercise 2: Change a file